 Sadly, it is time to go home!

-So, I came directly to Costa Rica from Cuba, a short flight right across the Caribbean Sea, yet a world away.
-Ready for a little more than a month exploring this tiny, diverse country.
+So, I came directly to Costa Rica from Cuba.
+This is just a short flight right across the Caribbean Sea, yet it is a world away in so many aspects.
+And I was ready for a little more than a month exploring this tiny, diverse country.

 Although a small country, there are plenty of hidden gems on the map of Costa Rica, a gold mine of adventures and unique things to do; the country has something for everyone!